 For SSC mode 2/3 case, the UE will receive a new IP address.
 The new IP address can be used as a trigger to remove the DNS cache, and to reselect a new EAS.

 How the context is migrated between the old EAS and new EAS, and when the UE starts to send packets to the new EAS are left for conclusion in other contributions.

+For PSA coexistence at edge re-allocation:

+Solution #31 proposes that AF provides indication of the expected time for application relocation that can be used for the calculation of the PDU Session Address Lifetime of the PDU Session.
+Solution #52 is proposing to include indications to SMF that can be used to decide on the need of the N9 forwarding tunnel and the decision to remove it.
+Both have identified there may be a value in assisting SMF control of the connection coexistence with application information.

 Impact of Application Layer DNS caching: